 Consider other ways of boosting your retirement savings, such as optimising your investments with an aggressive long-term strategy, or adding to super through salary sacrifice.

-Anyone can make a personal contribution, but once you reach age 65, you’ll need to satisfy a work test to show you are still working 40 hours over a consecutive 30 day period in the financial year you make the contribution.
+Anyone can make a personal contribution, but once you reach age 67, you’ll need to satisfy a work test to show you worked 40 hours over a consecutive 30 day period in the financial year you make the contribution.
 If you meet the work test, you can also make contributions in the following year^1

 Amounts over these caps are known as excess contributions.
 If you go over the cap, the Australian Taxation Office will give you an opportunity to withdraw the excess amount from your super fund, along with 85% of the investment earnings.
 Any associated earnings withdrawn will be taxed at your marginal rate of tax, less a 15% rebate for tax already paid in the fund.